ActuateBots – Simple idea, powerful outcomes

 Think of a Thursday morning.
 It is very likely that even before you reach your work you have already interacted with one or more of Alexa, Google Assistant or Siri – for the weather, for directions, for the routine call to your parents, maybe more.
 Then after lunch perhaps you permit indulgences like browsing through latest fashion trends, or maybe you punish yourself and finally get done with the chore of rebalancing your portfolio.
 Each of the websites has chatbots that take you some distance.
 Then the evening at home – songs over Alexa, wine ordered via Bevmo chatbot, next day’s weather forecast from Siri – bright and sunny!

 Ever wonder why you do not have these experiences at your work?
-Many organizations do have chatbots, even if text-driven, for things like customer support, HR, vacations, etc. (If yours doesn’t, do something – these chatbots are good).
+Many organizations do have chatbots for things like enterprise search, customer support, HR, vacations, etc. (If yours doesn’t, do something – these chatbots are good).
 Still, these chatbots only educate or confuse, and nothing more.
 A typical executive is left to their means when consuming knowledge or doing mundane tasks in the organization.

 In 1999 management guru Clay Christensen published his seminal “Jobs to be done” framework.
 His research shows that users consume a product or service because each of them has a job to be done for the user.
 The job may not be what the product or service is ostensibly about.
 For example, Prof. Christensen’s team found that a dairy used to sell a large number of milkshakes between 7:30 and 8:30 am on weekdays, a not very intuitive time for milkshakes.
 Turns out, the job the shakes were doing for commuters was to blend breakfast with something to do on the way to work.